ccx3/sms_led_control/README.md

 NOTE #1: This is only a DEMO PROJECT.
 For instance, there is no protection against misuse by 3rd parties who know the phone number of the SIM card.

+NOTE #2: Sending an SMS messages to operate the LED will of course eat into your phone's allowance.
+Sending a status query and getting a reply will use 1 message from your phone's allowance, and 1 message from the allowance that the SIM in the shield has.

-NOTE #2: My editor uses a tabwith=4.
+NOTE #3: My editor uses a tabwith=4.
 Github seems to use 8.
 You can see the code as I do by appending ?ts=4 to the file URL.  i.e. https://github.com/ccx3/sms_led_control/blob/master/sms_led_control.ino?ts=4